 Applying for the Rhodes Scholarship involves numerous steps and an extensive time committment.
-To help you decide to begin the process, ensure that you have read the application criteria specific to Canada and the 2014 Notes of Guidance.
+To help you decide to begin the process, ensure that you have read the application criteria specific to Canada for 2015.

 Be prepared to devote some time to developing your application.
-This includes: spending time researching the objectives of the Rhodes Scholarship, preparing your personal statement and curriculum vitae, ordering your official transcripts, and contacting your references.
+This includes: spending time researching the objectives of the Rhodes Scholarship, preparing your personal statement and curriculum vitae, applying to Queens for institutional endorsement, ordering your official transcripts, and contacting your references.

 Rhodes Scholars come from many academic backgrounds and pursue a wide variety of courses at Oxford.
 The Scholarship is more accurately viewed as an investment in a person of remarkable promise than support for a particular course of study.
 Applicants should study the University of Oxford's course offerings to determine the degree for which they would apply.

 The Office of the Vice Provost and Dean of Student Affairs, in partnership with Career Services, has many resources available to assist you throughout the application process including coaching to help you write your personal statement and curriculum vitae (CV).

 Students who meet the Rhodes criteria, and are interested in applying for institutional endorsement, can book an appointment with Elizabeth (Liz) Parsons at email@example.com to discuss their next steps.

 Given the prestige of the Rhodes Scholarship and the intense competition, many applicants struggle with the statement of purpose.
 Excellent Rhodes personal statements are infused with concrete examples, a self-reflective tone, a showcasing of priorities and service, and an overall picture of yourself as a person of accomplishment and character.